Gmail-Sender/Gmail-Sender/README.md

 # Gmail-Sender
-A ChatGPT plugin for sending Gmails
+A ChatGPT plugin for sending via Gmail.